Ldelcham/h2cs-design/README.md

 Contribution

-For contributing to the project development, you will need a github account (free)
+For contributing to the project development, you will need a github account (free or paid)

 After create a github acount you can loged in h2cs-design repository using your account.